kayroye/PollUp/README.md

 - Good looking settings page [Ongoing]
 - Responsive design!
 [Ongoing]
 - ~~Updating home feed (with just all posts to start)~~ [**Done!**]
-- Refresh functionality on home
+- Refresh functionality on home [Ongoing]
 - Suggested users to follow or trending topics on the right side of desktop on home [Ongoing]
 - Posts become more interactable and updates are reflected on the server side [Ongoing]
 - ~~Dynamic page routing for posts (like users)~~ [**Done!**]